WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 The survey is designed to respect privacy while providing valuable insights into the diverse characteristics of the student body.
 ### Goal
-The overarching goal of the project is to analyze the collected demographic data and derive meaningful insights.
+The  goal of this project is to analyze the collected demographic data and derive meaningful insights.
 Through visualizations and key findings, we aim to answer questions such as:

 - What is the distribution of age groups among students?
 - What are the most common educational levels within the class?